HeathArhturLouis/Rethinking-Molecular-Design-Integrating-Latent-Variable-and-Autoregressive-Models-for-Enhanced-Goal/README.md

 **Note on current state of directory:**

 This directory is a work in progress.
-As of now only the evaluation and preprocessing code have been refactored.
+As of now only the evaluation and preprocessing code has been refactored.

-TODO:
+Work remaining:
 - Add detailed running instructions for model training
 - Fetch pretrained ZINC250k models from cluster and upload to Figshare
 - Refactor model training directories